Adding more switches/buttons/sliders/pots to your X10/S(Express) !

-To be able to drill exactly the holes for the push buttons, I drew a drilling template, which you press into the 2 holes of the current switches.
+To be able to drill exactly the holes for the push buttons, I drew a drilling jigs, which you press into the 2 holes of the current switches.
 The hole gives the exact position of the push button.

 Drill the hole through which the cap of the push button comes to 6.5mm, first start with a 3mm drill.

 If you take out the 2 switches, you can press these jigs into these empty holes.